The Rebels of Breadnut Island Pen, 2025. All photos: Andrew Moller

 Among his victims were Phibbah and Molia.
 Jamaican-born Phibbah worked as a domestic servant, overseeing the upkeep of his plantation house.
 Thistlewood referred to her as his long-term concubine, and she bore his only son.
 In contrast, Molia arrived at Breadnut Island Pen as a fifteen-year-old girl of Igbo origin, having survived the harrowing Middle Passage from West Africa.
 After purchasing and branding Molia, Thistlewood renamed her Coobah and forced her into field labour until he eventually sold her.

-My goal in crafting speculative fictional narratives about Phibbah and Molia has been to reimagine their lives beyond the narrow and dehumanising record Thistlewood left behind.
-Through this approach, I seek to honour and empower their experiences through a lens of solidarity and love.
+My goal in crafting these speculative fictional narratives for Phibbah and Molia has been to reimagine their lives beyond the narrow and dehumanising record Thistlewood left behind.
+Through this approach, I seek to honour and empower their lives through a lens of solidarity and love.
 I focus on a period in the diaries when Thistlewood repeatedly expressed frustration at Molia’s acts of resistance.
 In developing these narratives, I have sought to illuminate the small, fleeting moments of respite that may have existed between brutality and gruelling labour—moments shaped by nature, cultural practices, and spiritual systems that sustained enslaved individuals and nurtured their inner strength.

-The Rebels of Breadnut Island Pen, installation view, Firstsite.
+Installation view, Firstsite.
 Photo: Richard Ivey

 Screenprints by K2 Screens